Search: 195 results

 Verse ConceptsInfidelity To GodDying In The WildernessPossibility Of DeathWhat Do You Do?

-Isn't this the word that we spoke to you in Egypt, saying, 'Leave us alone, that we may serve the Egyptians?'
-For it were better for us to serve the Egyptians, than that we should die in the wilderness."
+Is not this the word that we spake unto thee in Egypt, saying, Let us alone, that we may serve the Egyptians?
+For it were better for us to serve the Egyptians, than that we should die in the wilderness.

 Verse ConceptsDying In The WildernessPossibility Of DeathLeave Us AloneServing GroupsDying In The Desert slaveryNot Being Alone